 b) The detail and relevance of what the team did that week, including changes to Canvas.

 c) If the presentation followed the assigned topics to be covered each week as outlined in the syllabus.

 25% Team final lessons learned presentation and video assessed by a panel of invited jurors including investors, entrepreneurs and professors.

 Week 1: Course presentation.
-Lecture on business model canvas, customer discovery.
+Lecture on business model canvas, customer discovery and opportunity assessment.